anshlabs716/syskit/README.md

 Check:

 1. Android version compatibility
-2. Required Android permissions
+2. App permissions
-3. Whether Shizuku is running
+3. Whether the required Android API is available
-4. Whether SysKit has the required Shizuku permission
+4. Whether Shizuku is running when required
-5. Whether root access is available when required
+5. Whether SysKit has been granted the required Shizuku permission
-6. Whether the functionality is supported on your device
+6. Whether root access is available when required
-7. Whether you are using the current `v1.0.1-apk` release
+7. Device-specific restrictions

 ### A feature doesn't work